CamdenClark/anchor-book/accounts/5-access-control.md

 authority to the `provider.wallet.publicKey`, we generate a new keypair, which shouldn't have access to increment the counter.

+{% hint style="info" %} You may notice that we include a `try catch` block in our test code to surround the transaction call.
+When sending a transaction, if that transaction fails, those errors can be caught just like JS errors.
+{% endhint %}

 Finally, we have one change to make so that the tests will actually run.
 In our program, we have to change the account context `Increment` to include the authority account.